 All of the ingredients needed are pantry staples.
 It's fairly quick to whip up, so it's the perfect go-to treat!

-- Weetbix: One Weetbix biscuit weighs 16g so this recipe is a great one to use up the crumbly bits at the bottom of the box.
+- Weetbix: One Weetbix biscuit weighs about 16.5g so this recipe is a great one to use up the crumbly bits at the bottom of the box.
+You'll need 50g total.
 If you love Weetbix recipes as much as me, be sure to check out my whole collection of The Best Weetbix Recipes.

 - Coconut: A lot of people don't like coconut!
 To make this slice without coconut simply add 1 extra Weetbix and an additional ½ cup of flour.